bhavaniravi/portfolio/data/blogs/2018-11-11_Guardian-Angels-are-not-Enough-We-need-a-Personal-Bodyguard-138c2636fd41.md

 ---
-slug: "guardian-angels-are-not-enough-we-need-a-personal-bodyguard"
+slug: guardian-angels-are-not-enough-we-need-a-personal-bodyguard
 published_date: 2018-11-11T15:51:27.137Z
 created_date: 2018-11-11T15:51:27.137Z
-title: "Guardian Angels are not Enough We need a Personal Bodyguard"
+title: Guardian Angels are not Enough We need a Personal Bodyguard
-template: "post"
+template: post
 draft: false
+description: >-
-description: "We are in a century where life haunts us the most than the vicious.
+  We are in a century where life haunts us the most than the vicious.
 Though guardian angels make us feel safe and secure, it’s time that we all need a personal bodyguard.
 Here’s why.
-When the going…"
+When the going…
-subtitle: "
-Guardian angels keep us secure and make sure we are alright, it’s time that we need a personal bodyguard.
-Here’s why.
+subtitle: ' Guardian angels keep us secure and make sure we are alright, it’s time that we need a personal bodyguard.
+Here’s why. '
-"
-tags: [Life,Personal Development,Writing,Self Improvement]
+tags:
+  - life
+  - personal development
+  - writing
+  - self improvement
+featuredImgPath: >-
-featuredImgPath: /media/guardian-angels-are-not-enough-we-need-a-personal-bodyguard-featured.png
+  /media/guardian-angels-are-not-enough-we-need-a-personal-bodyguard-featured.png
 ---
 # Guardian Angels are not Enough We need a Personal Bodyguard